ministruth/skynet/develop.md

         return tracerr.Wrap(err)
     }
     ```
-- You must use `utils.WithTrace` or `utils.WithLogTrace` for error log to trace stack.
-- In http handler, prefer throw error to trigger 500 response other than `panic`, never use `log.Fatal`.
+- In HTTP handler, prefer throw error to trigger 500 response other than `panic`, never use `log.Fatal`.

-## Interface promise

-- Pointer parameters passed usually **transfer ownership** to the function, that means you should not share or change the content after calling the function.
-  - For example, you have slice `a []type` and passed to `AddSlice(a)`, the interface may take control of `a` so you shouldn't change `a` after that to prevent inconsistency.
-- Pointer values returned usually **keeps ownership**, that means you should not share or change the content after calling the function, depending on the meaning.
-  - For example, you call `GetSlice() []type`, that usually returns the inner structure, so you shouldn't change to prevent inconsistency.
-  - However, something like `NewSlice() []type` is certainly safe to change the value after that because it will create new one for you.

 ## Plugin Develop